 PreSchool Partners, a 501c3 organization, was founded at St. Luke’s Episcopal Church in 1995 as a response to the need for parental participation and preparation of school-age children from families living in at-risk neighborhoods in Birmingham.

-We provide a highly structured learning environment for our two, three and four-year-old students equipping them with the skills needed for a successful start in kindergarten, so they are able to start school ahead rather than behind.
-We offer activities that teach number, letter, shape, and color recognition, rhyming and beginning sounds, as well as classroom behavior and social skills.
+We provide a highly structured learning environment for our two, three, and four year old students every Monday through Friday during the school year, offering activities that teach number, letter, shape, and color recognition, rhyming and beginning sounds, as well as classroom behavior and social skills.
 We have two highly qualified teachers in every classroom and classes are kept small so that each child receives individualized attention.
-The children also have enrichment activities that include tennis, music, gymnastics, and soccer.
-Students take field trips to the Birmingham Zoo and McWane Science Center and attend two performances by the Birmingham Children’s Theater.
-Our goal is to expose the children to experiences that might not be available to them otherwise.PreSchool Partners also provides vital health screenings for its students so that any deficiencies may be detected and treated before the child begins kindergarten, which helps to remove barriers to learning.
-These screenings include vision, hearing, dental, speech, and language.
-We help the parents obtain the services needed to treat any problems found during the screenings so that treatment can begin before the child starts school.
-We also provide speech therapy on site to the children who fail the speech screening.
+The children also get to participate in enrichment activities and field trips.
+PreSchool Partners also provides vital health screenings for its students so that any deficiencies may be detected and treated before the child begins kindergarten, which helps remove barriers to learning.
+Healthy children are not only happier, they are children who able to learn and thrive.